celery/celery/docs/userguide/tasks.rst

 * immediate
     Request immediate delivery.
 If the task cannot be routed to a task worker immediately, an exception will be raised.
-This is instead of the default behaviour, where the broker will accept and queue the task, but with no guarantee that the task will ever be executed.
+This is instead of the default behavior, where the broker will accept and queue the task, but with no guarantee that the task will ever be executed.